Voice search. Artificial intelligence. Google algorithm updates. Mobile-first indexing.

 If you’re not optimizing for the mobile, users will leave quickly.
 Your bounce rate will soar.

-But more importantly, thanks to Google's mobile first indexing, your search ranking can take a hit.
-Basically, mobile first indexing works like this: You have a desktop site but not a mobile friendly site.
-Your competitor who has both desktop and mobile friendly sites will likely outrank you, even for searchers on desktop.
+But more importantly, thanks to Google's mobile-first indexing, your search ranking can take a hit.
+Mobile-first indexing works like this: You have a desktop site but not a mobile-friendly site.
+Your competitor who has both desktop and mobile-friendly sites will likely outrank you, even for searchers on desktop.

-In other words, a mobile friendly website is a must in the current digital landscape.
-And this trend will likely favor mobile optimization even more.
+In other words, a mobile-friendly website is a must in the current digital landscape.
+This trend will likely favor mobile optimization even more.

 Users who find your site will want to find what they need fast.
 Therefore, you need a navigation experience that makes sense.

-If your navigation is not intuitive and you bury certain webpages, you can expect high bounce rates and lower traffic.
+If your navigation is not intuitive and you bury certain web pages, you can expect high bounce rates and lower traffic.
 Visitors don't want to dig through your sitemap to find the information they need.
-Build navigation so your visitors can locate the content they're searching for in a timely manner.
+They want what they want as soon as possible.

 3. Infinite Scroll Pages That Can’t Be Crawled